 A healthy, potent dose of stewed fruity (plums, dates, figs and light raisins), earthy, woody, spicy perique is the lead component.
 The Virginias provide a fair amount of tart and tangy, sour citrus, vegetative grass, bread, sugar, mild tangy darker fruit, earth, wood, floralness, light spice, and a small touch of acidity.
 They are secondary supporters, and don’t quite offer full support.
-The strength and nic-hit are medium.
-The taste is a step past that line.
+The strength and nic-hit are a couple steps past the medium mark.
+The taste is a couple of steps past the center of medium to full.
 No chance of bite or harshness, but it does have a few rough edges.
 May need a light dry time although I never do that when I review.
 Rich, punchy and rather zesty, it burns cool, clean and a tad slow with a very consistent spicy, mildly fruity, sugary, sour, floral, savory flavor that translates to the pleasantly lingering after taste.
 Leaves little dampness in the bowl.
 Requires some relights if not dried a mite.
 Not an all day smoke, but it’s certainly repeatable for perique lovers.
 I recommend a smaller bowl for those who aren’t used to strong perique blends.
 The room note is tolerable.
 Four stars out of four.

 Individual reviews are the opinion(s) of the contributor and do not reflect the opinion(s)

 of STC Holdings LLC.
 Published review content of this website is considered the